23 U.S. states sue Trump administration over fuel efficiency rollback

 Last year, the same group of states sued to challenge the administration’s earlier decision to revoke California’s authority to set stiff vehicle tailpipe emissions rules and require a rising number of zero emission vehicles.
 That challenge is pending.

-Five automakers, including Ford, Honda Motor Co and Volkswagen AG (VOWG_p.DE), in 2019 announced separate agreements with California on fuel economy standards.
+Five automakers, including Ford, Honda Motor Co (7267.T) and Volkswagen AG (VOWG_p.DE), in 2019 announced separate agreements with California on fuel economy standards.
 They are not backing the administration efforts.

 Obama’s environmental policies sought to cut carbon emissions that drive climate change, while Trump has ditched numerous environmental regulations his administration deemed harmful to industry.